awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 ## Accessing a member account that has a management account access role<a name="orgs_manage_accounts_access-cross-account-role"></a>

 When you create a member account using the AWS Organizations console, AWS Organizations *automatically* creates an IAM role named `OrganizationAccountAccessRole` in the account\.
 This role has full administrative permissions in the member account\.
-The role is also configured to grant that access to the organization's management account\.
+The scope of access for this role includes all principals in the management account, such that the role is configured to grant that access to the organization's management account\.
 You can create an identical role for an invited member account by following the steps in [Creating the OrganizationAccountAccessRole in an invited member account](#orgs_manage_accounts_create-cross-account-role)\.
 To use this role to access the member account, you must sign in as a user from the management account that has permissions to assume the role\.
 To configure these permissions, perform the following procedure\.
 We recommend that you grant permissions to groups instead of users for ease of maintenance\.

 ------
-#### [ Console ]
+#### [ AWS Management Console ]

 **To grant permissions to members of an IAM group in the management account to access the role**